France commemorates the 10th anniversary of the Paris attacks under maximum terrorist alert

 Macron presides over the commemoration ceremonies for the November 13, 2015 attacks in which 130 people died

-ParisThe Eiffel Tower will be illuminated tonight with the colors of the French flag in memory of the 130 victims of the worst terrorist attacks France has ever experienced.
+ParisThe Eiffel Tower was illuminated with the colors of the French flag in memory of the 130 victims of the worst terrorist attacks France has ever experienced.
 Ten years have passed, but The memory of that night of November 13, 2015 remains very present among the FrenchJihadist terrorism struck the nation's capital on a night of utter horror, with terrorists attacking various locations in Paris.
 First, outside the Stade de France, while a football match between the French and German national teams was underway, and then on the terraces of bars and restaurants in the 10th and 11th arrondissements of Paris, where the jihadists fired indiscriminately.
 Most of the fatalities occurred later inside the Bataclan concert hall, where terrorists stormed in the middle of an Eagles of Death Metal concert, armed with Kalashnikov rifles and opening fire on the audience.
 Images of wounded and screaming people fleeing the Bataclan through the side emergency exit or climbing out of windows, captured by a journalist, are deeply moving.
 Le Monde, Daniel Psenny, who lived next to the concert hall, still finds it chilling.
 Psenny was wounded by a gunshot fired by a terrorist from a window when he went down to the street to help the victims.

 Amid the chaos, the then President of the Republic, François Hollande, addressed the French people in a televised message in which he appeared nervous and emotional.
 Hollande announced that he had declared a state of emergency, ordered the closure of borders, and the deployment of the army in Paris.
 "There are many wounded.
 It's horrific," the head of state said. while the terrorists were still storming the Bataclan concert hall.